jameshughes89/cs4XX-EvolutionaryComputation/site/topics/origin/origin.rst

 * But they're Turing complete --- they can perform any computation any other Turing complete system can

-    * Like a standard computer
+    * Like a typical desktop computer